Things to Consider Before Choosing a Dash Cam for Trucks

 Full HD videos (1080p) are sharper and more detailed.
 These extra details can come in handy, especially when you want to zoom in on a frame to analyze a person’s face or license plate.

 Dashboard cameras have evolved a lot since the ‘80s when all content was captured in poor quality (360p).
 Today, there are dash cams that can even capture video in 4K.
 Others come with 180-degree lenses capable of capturing a wider field of view.
+You may be thinking, surely the price of the product portrays the quality of the cam?
+You’re wrong, cheap dash cams offer great savings without compromising on quality, but before purchasing ensure you look at the reviews for the product to get an insight into what you’re buying.

 2. Speech Support